sckott/cites/README.md

 ```
 cites
 -----
-thor cite:getcite        # Get a citation from a DOI
+thor cite:get        # Get a citation from a DOI
 thor cite:launch paper   # Open a paper from a given DOI in your default browser
 thor cite:search STRING  # Get a DOI from a search string
 ```